Fenwick2 Health and Wellbeing Centre: Fenwick2 today

-Fenwick2 now functions as a social enterprise community centre offering a range of health and social care services.
-It has a gym, meeting rooms, a multi-agency early dementia assessment project, a social club for isolated elderly people, an assisted bathing service, a nail-cutting service, a carers' resource centre, a dementia respite service and a wide range of alternative therapies.
-An NHS long-term conditions centre is also located on the site, with patient support groups.
+Until 2022, Fenwick2 functioned as a social enterprise community centre offering a range of health and social care services.
+It had a gym, meeting rooms, a multi-agency early dementia assessment project, a social club for isolated elderly people, an assisted bathing service, a nail-cutting service, a carers' resource centre, a dementia respite service and a wide range of alternative therapies.
+An NHS long-term conditions centre was also located on the site, with patient support groups.

-Other not-for-profit services are also based at Fenwick2, including the SCA Institute of Social Enterprise, the SCA Domiciliary Care Services, and Wessex Care Decisions advice service and the New Forest branch of Carers Together Hampshire.
+Other not-for-profit services were also based at Fenwick2, including the SCA Institute of Social Enterprise, the SCA Domiciliary Care Services, and Wessex Care Decisions advice service and the New Forest branch of Carers Together Hampshire.

 In July 2009, a plaque was unveiled to George Fenwick at Fenwick2 by his great grandson, Patrick Cumberlege.
 Cumberlege's wife, Baroness Julia Cumberlege, also visited Fenwick2 in November 2009.